FatCharlie/DiscoBox/README.md

 Worth being upfront about: professional, funded labs have already built more advanced versions of pieces of this.
 That's fine, and it isn't really the point.
 The goal here isn't to be first or to outdo people with a real optics lab and a research budget — it's to build a working piece of this by hand, from parts, and understand every step of it.
 Nobody builds a backyard telescope and gives up because professional observatories already exist.

-## Where things stand right now

-Early days — currently in the design and parts-sourcing phase for the first real milestone: a single working two-photon logic gate, built on this richer-particle encoding.
-Not a full computer yet.
-A solid, independently verifiable first building block.

 ## What's next

-1. Get that first two-photon gate working and verified.
+1. Get the first two-photon gate working and verified.
 2. Combine a handful of those gates into a genuinely connected quantum resource (a "cluster state").
 3. Use that resource to run an actual small computation.
 4. Scale up from there — including honestly reassessing, at each step, whether the current approach still makes sense or needs to change.

-## Further reading, for the curious
+## Further reading

 The real technical foundations this project builds on and combines: